robmiller/jekyll-resize/README.md

 Commit and push changes.
 You do not need to tag.

-Run this in another project to get the latest version of the gem.
+Run this in another project to get the latest version of this gem.

 ```sh
 $ bundle update